 GeoEPR - Geo-referencing Ethnic Power Relations

-You may also download the latest version (2014 Update 2, released on March 16, 2015) of the complete GeoEPR dataset directly:
+You may also download the latest version (2019, released on November 19, 2019) of the complete GeoEPR dataset directly:

 The GeoEPR polygons follow the WGS84 coordinate system (SRID 4326).

 When using this dataset in your research, please cite the following publication:

 When referring to the original GeoEPR dataset please cite:

 - GeoEPR 2014

 - The GeoEPR-ETH Version 2.0 dataset is based on EPR-ETH Version 2.0 and codes the settlement patterns of politically relevant ethnic groups in independent states.